A proof of the Geroch-Horowitz-Penrose formulation of the strong cosmic censor conjecture motivated by computability theory: The strong cosmic censor conjecture

 \begin{theorem} {\rm (reformulation of the Geroch--Horowitz--Penrose version)}.
 Let $(S,h,k)$ be an initial data set as in Theorem \ref{GHP}.
 Then, if the maximal Cauchy development of this initial data is extendible, for each $x\in H^+(S)$ in any extension, $J^+(S)\cap J^-(x)$ contains a future-directed non-spacelike curve without future endpoint. $\Diamond$ \end{theorem}

 \begin{remark}\rm 1.
 Notice that the Geroch--Horowitz--Penrose form of the strong cosmic censor conjecture deals with causal or conformal properties of a space-time only.
 This is also reflected in the mathematical structure of the proof: we were not forced to use hard analytical techniques to achieve the result.
+But note again that we assumed that our are extensions are maximal and satisfy an Einstein equation at least inside their globally hyperbolic domain consequently are free of removable singularities arising for instance from artificial puncturation of space-time, etc.

-2. Furthermore we had to use the dominant energy condition only in an auxiliary way in the proof: it was only necessary to formulate a space-time as the unique solution to a Cauchy problem.
+2. However in fact we had to use the validity of the Einstein equation with some fundamental matter obeying the dominant energy condition only in an auxiliary way in the proof: it was only necessary to formulate a space-time as the unique solution to a Cauchy problem (implying this globally hyperbolic region being free of removable singularitites).
 Hence our results remain valid for a vast class of space-times which are still subject to the formulation as a Cauchy problem but satisfy more general field equations than Einstein's equation \cite{rac1, rac2}.

 3. Of course we also have to pay some price for this approach: although we have been able to conclude that any extension has the desired causal property, we actually do not know whether or not these extensions are generic or unstable in any sense.
 Indeed, if the counterexamples mentioned in Section 1 turn out to be generic in some strict mathematical sense then extendibility of space-times with the Geroch--Horowitz--Penrose property must be generic, too that is, a stable phenomenon. \end{remark}